 It was very clear to see the elephant was distressed by her trying to get close.
 It tried to back away as best it could, obviously fearful and hesitant of repercussions it would suffer for moving.

 As we were walking down the path to bathe the elephants in the river they tried to walk as far away from us as possible.
 It gave the perception that they are genuinely petrified of humans and want nothing to do with them.
+The moment we got a bit too close, they would flinch and try to move away.

 These elephants were beaten